postmodern/kramdown-man/man/kramdown-man.1.md

 ## DESCRIPTION

-A [Kramdown][kramdown] convert for converting Markdown files into man pages.
+A [Kramdown][kramdown] plugin for converting Markdown files into man pages.

 ## EXAMPLE